 In my recent paper “Reasoning across spacelike surfaces in the Frauchiger-Renner thought experiment”, I provide two closely related formalizations of the Frauchiger-Renner argument.
 These are motivated by a few observations:

-1. Assumption C ought to make reference to the (possibly different) times at which agents A and A' are certain about their respective judgments, since these states of knowledge change.
+1. Assumption C ought to make reference to the (possibly different) times at which agents and are certain about their respective judgments, since these states of knowledge change.

 3. Because the causal structure of the protocol does not depend on the absolute times of each event, an external agent describing the protocol can choose various “spacelike surfaces”, corresponding to fixed times in different spacetime embeddings of the protocol (or to different inertial frames).
 There is no reason to privilege one of these surfaces over another, and so each of them should be assigned a quantum state.
 This may be viewed as an implementation of a relativistic principle.